imperionite/cp1ms1/MS1.md

 - Implement functionality to calculate work hours, gross salary, and net salary.
 - Ensure data accuracy and basic security measures.

-#### ⚙️ Identification of Needs

-The system addresses the following needs from the employee's perspective:

-- **Ability to easily view personal information**: To ensure accuracy and transparency, empowering employees to verify their data.
-- **Understand how their salary is calculated**: To build trust and ensure fair compensation by providing a clear breakdown of earnings and deductions.
-- **Simple and intuitive interface**: To ensure ease of use for all employees, regardless of their technical skills.
-- **Secure Access**: To protect personal and financial information from unauthorized access using a state-of-the-art way of authenticating.
-To build trust and integrity to the end users and clients

 #### Functional Requirements